 (a) All municipal charges, fees and bills shall be due and payable no later than thirty (30) days from the date on which each was mailed.
-If the whole or any part of any such charge fee or bill remains unpaid for more than thirty (30) days, interest at the rate of fourteen percent per annum computed from the thirty-first (3 1) day after such mailing, shall be paid on and added to any unpaid amount.
+If the whole or any part of any such charge fee or bill remains unpaid for more than thirty (30) days, interest at the rate of fourteen percent per annum computed from the thirty-first (31)-day after such mailing, shall be paid on and added to any unpaid amount.
 There is excluded from the provisions of this section bills for real estate and personal property taxes which shall continue to be governed pursuant to G.L.C.
 59, S57 and excise taxes which shall continue to be governed pursuant to G.L.C.
 60A, S2.

-- (a) No person shall fire or discharge any firearm within the limits of any school, park, playground, or other Town and/or private property, or hunt or fire or discharge any firearm on private property without written consent of the owner or legal occupant thereof, or in the case of Town Property the Chief of Police. - (b) This By-Law shall not apply to the lawful defense of life or property or any law enforcement officer acting in the discharge of his duties. - (c) Any person violating the provisions of this By-Law shall be subject to a fine as provided for in Section 12.15A of the Penal Laws.
+- (a) No person shall fire or discharge any firearm, BB gun, pellet gun, or airsoft gun within the limits of any school, park, playground, or other Town and/or private property, or across any public way, or hunt or fire or discharge any firearm on private property without written consent of the owner or legal occupant thereof, or in the case of Town Property the Chief of Police. - (b) This Bylaw shall not apply to the lawful defense of life or property or any law enforcement officer acting in the discharge of his said officer's duties. - (c) Any person violating the provisions of this Bylaw shall be subject to a fine as provided for in Section 12.15(a) A of the Penal Laws.

-(a) Every outdoor swimming pool having 24 inches or more in depth or a surface area of 250 square feet or more, whether or not filled with water, shall be completely surrounded at all times by a fence or wall not less than 4 (four) feet above grade.
+(a) Every outdoor swimming pool having 24 inches or more in depth or a surface area of 250 square feet or more, whether or not filled with water, shall be completely surrounded at all times by a fence or wall not less than 4-(four) feet above grade.
 The fence may be the pool wall itself.
 Every such fence or wall shall be constructed as to not have holes or gaps larger than 4 inches.
 Stockade types must have horizontal supports on the inside.
 Gates and doors accessible to the public must be self-closing with provisions for a padlock.
 Ladders on above-ground pools must either be removable or be able to be locked in the "up" position.
 All swimming pools require the appropriate permits, and shall not be filled with water until a final inspection has been performed by the Inspector of Building/Local Inspector.

-Enforcement agents: Inspector of Buildings/Local Inspector/Police
+Enforcement agents: Inspector of Buildings/Local Inspector/Police day to constitute a separate violation.